lammps/lammps/doc/src/compute_sna_atom.rst

    compute snap_press all pressure NULL virial

 See section below on output for a detailed explanation of the data layout in the global array.

+The compute *sna/grid* and *sna/grid/local* commands calculate bispectrum components for a regular grid of points.
+These are calculated from the local density of nearby atoms *i'* around each grid point, as if there was a central atom *i* at the grid point.
+This is useful for characterizing fine-scale structure in a configuration of atoms, and it has been used to build a machine-learning surrogate for finite-temperature Kohn-Sham density functional theory (:ref:`Ellis et al. <Ellis2021>`).
+Neighbor atoms not in the group do not contribute to the bispectrum components of the grid points.
+The distance cutoff :math:`R_{ii'}` and other parameters are defined as for a central atom with the same type as the neighbor atoms *i'*.

+Compute *sna/grid* calculates a global array containing bispectrum components for a regular grid of points.
+The grid is aligned with the current box dimensions, with the first point at the box origin, and forming a regular 3d array with *nx*, *ny*, and *nz* points in the x, y, and z directions.
+For triclinic boxes, the array is congruent with the periodic lattice vectors a, b, and c.
+The array contains one row for each of the :math:`nx \times ny \times nz` grid points, looping over the index for *ix* fastest, then *iy*, and *iz* slowest.
+Each row of the array contains the *x*, *y*, and *z* coordinates of the grid point, followed by the bispectrum components.
+See section below on output for a detailed explanation of the data layout in the global array.

+Compute *sna/grid/local* calculates bispectrum components of a regular grid of points similarly to compute *sna/grid* described above.
+However, because the array is local, it contains only rows for grid points that are local to the processor subdomain.
+The global grid of :math:`nx \times ny \times nz` points is still laid out in space the same as for *sna/grid*, but grid points are strictly partitioned, so that every grid point appears in one and only one local array.
+The array contains one row for each of the local grid points, looping over the global index *ix* fastest, then *iy*, and *iz* slowest.
+Each row of the array contains the global indexes *ix*, *iy*, and *iz* first, followed by the *x*, *y*, and *z* coordinates of the grid point, followed by the bispectrum components.
+See section below on output for a detailed explanation of the data layout in the global array.

 The value of all bispectrum components will be zero for atoms not in